SandersKM/SandersKM.github.io/_pages/cv.md

 **Data Structures, Teaching assistant**
 *Hendrix College*, Conway, AR (Spring 2018)

-I was a TA for the 3 hour weekly labratory portion of the data structures class.
+I was a TA for the 3-hour weekly laboratory portion of the data structures class.
 I also tutored students from several computer science classes weekly for 2 hours.
 When students had trouble implementing complex data structures in Java, I answered conceptual questions and helped with debugging.
-I also gave advice to students tackeling large independent projects.
+I also gave advice to students tackling large independent projects.

 **Foundations of Computer Science, Teaching assistant**
 *Hendrix College*, Conway, AR (Fall 2017)

-I was a TA for the labratory portion of the introductory computer science class at Hendrix.
+I was a TA for the laboratory portion of the introductory computer science class at Hendrix.
 In addition to answering questions during labs for 3 hours per week, I also hosted tutoring hours weekly for 2 hours.
 I assisted the students in mastering the basics of programming in Python, guiding them through the logic and debugging skills required to complete projects.

 ***